Sign up for alerts and newsletters (Image credit: Robert Jedicke, University of Hawaii Institute for Astronomy.)

 2007 - 3m (10 ft) diameter impactor

-On 15 Sep 2007 an asteroid struck the Earth in Carancas, Peru, and left a 13m (40 ft) wide, 4.5m (15 ft) deep crater.
-The explosion shattered windows a kilometer away (about half a mile).
-Details are found in the Wikipedia article as well as a National Geographic article that provided the image to the left (note the tiny people on the crater rim).
-An article in Astronomy Now describes the analysis carried out by Peter Schultz who says that the asteroid was a chondrite about 3m (10 ft) in size that probably burned up in the atmosphere and did not survive all the way to the ground.
-However, the hypersonic approach velocity creates a self-sustaining shock, like a shaped explosive charge, that kept the material and energy directed towards the eventual impact site.
-This may be a small version of the Tunguska explosion ninety years earlier (see below).
+On September 15, 2007 an asteroid struck the Earth in Carancas, Peru, and left a 13-meter (40 ft) wide, 4.5m (15 ft) deep crater.
+The explosion shattered windows a kilometer (half mile) away.
+Details are found in this Wikipedia article as well as a National Geographic article that provided the image to the left (note the tiny people on the crater rim).
+An article in Astronomy Now describes the analysis carried out by Peter Schultz who describes the asteroid as a chondrite about 3 meters (10 ft) in size that probably burned up in the atmosphere.
+However, the hypersonic approach velocity created a self-sustaining shock, like a shaped explosive charge, that kept the material and energy directed towards the eventual impact site.
+This may be a small version of the Tunguska explosion 90 years earlier (see below).

 Sikhote-Alin